loopandlearn/news/docs/index.md

 ### Recent LoopDocs Updates: Browser Build

 With all the modifications required recently because of *Apple* and *GitHub* changes, those of you who use Browser Build should check out these updated sections.
 Make sure your app is actually building automatically.

-Then don't forget, you manually install from TestFlight onto your phone.
+> Don't forget.
+You need to manually install from TestFlight onto your phone.
+Make a calendar reminder to do this on the 2nd of each month.

 Important Updates for Browser Build: New builders and Returning builders: